DrMemCS/drmem_browser/README.md

 These are the improvements that need to be made, along with a few buggy features:

+- [ ] Create a "Widget" that defines the GraphQL API.
+Use the approach done by Bloc in which the `BuildContext` gains a field; in our case, a `drmem` field that has methods that use the GraphQL API.
+  - [ ] This widget should be extracted and packaged so that other developers can make their own Flutter apps that talk to DrMem.
 - [ ] Display all the devices defined by the node (in the node details page.)
 - [ ] Needs to monitor when it goes in and out of the background.
 As it transits throw these states, it must:
   - [ ] Shutdown and restore the mDNS service.